mlprojectrv/project_rv/report.md

 # Introduction
 ###    The source
 This project is mainly inspired by a statistical study online; in this study, the narrator introduces the reader to an algorithm the justice system in the US is currently using.
-This algorithm takes in information of a criminal, for instance, age, gender, race, and criminal records, then produces a score for the person’s ‘risk of recidivism’ which would be provided as reference to the judge in deciding the sentence of a criminal; the study contains paragraphs of argument, various plots and charts that surround the same claim : the algorithm is biased against black criminal.
+This algorithm takes in criminal information such as age, gender, race, and criminal records then produces a score for the person’s ‘risk of recidivism’ which would be provided as reference to the judge in deciding the sentence of a criminal; the study contains arguments with various plots and charts that surround the same claim : the algorithm is biased against black criminal.

 ###     Our take

-We, as a team, chose to investigate this data that recorded inmates’ information that was used to predict recidivism rate before they were sentenced jail time.
-This data set shows a column with the predicted score and whether these individuals ended up committing a crime again in the 2 years period after they were released from jail.
+We, as a team, chose to investigate this data that recorded inmates’ information that was used to predict the criminals' recidivism rate before they were sentenced jail time.
+This data set shows a column with the predicted score and whether these individuals ended up committing a crime again in the 2 year period after they were released from jail.

 ###    Our Goals
 There are two main goals for our project: